 Microphone technology has advanced quickly in recent years, and USB microphones have replaced traditional microphones in everything from recording podcasts to music.
 USB microphones have helped turn the once tedious task of converting analog sounds into digital files a simple task that doesn’t require any additional audio equipment.
-With that in mind, we’ve compiled the Top 10 Best USB Microphones.

 What to Look for When Buying a USB Microphone